MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 Ensure that your HPC environment is able to scale in order to meet the demands placed on it by users in an efficient manner.
 Choose the right platform for your HPC applications based on application vendor recommendations, invest in capacity planning if extra infrastructure is needed to meet demand, and monitor the HPC infrastructure performance as users use your system.

-For more information, see [performance efficiency topics](/azure/architecture/framework/scalability/overview#topics).
+For more information, see [performance efficiency articles](/azure/architecture/framework/scalability/overview#topics).

 ### Choosing the right platform for the HPC application

 Azure offers a range of platforms for Virtual Machines based on Intel, AMD CPU and/or NVIDIA, AMD GPU.
 While most of the applications are compatible with what is available, there are some which only benefit from a particular type of CPU and/or GPU.
-Before deploying the infrastructure on cloud it's important to have a recommendation from the application vendor (ISV) to understand
+Before deploying the infrastructure on cloud, it's important to have a recommendation from the application vendor (ISV) to understand

 - Whether the application is memory bound, CPU bound or GPU bound.
 - Whether they have any recommendation on any type of CPU/GPU architecture for performance